XaviSanc/listen2Ai/README.md

 This will start the project and you can access it by navigating to [http://localhost:8000/docs](http://localhost:8000/docs) in your web browser.

+## WARNING

+Please note that while the database used by this project gets reset every time the project is turned off, the default or mock-up data will be restored upon restarting the project.
+However, any additional data added edited or deleted by users during the project session will be lost once the project is shut down.
+It is recommended to back up any user-generated data before shutting down the project to avoid loss of data.

 ## Features